Financial-Times/origami-website/_tutorials/manual-build.md

 ### Silent Mode: On

 Every component's silent mode variable is set to `true` by default, to prevent outputting more CSS than we really need.
-And since we don't need all of the colors in the palette for this page, we will leave the silent mode as is, and add this to our `main.scss`:
+And since we don't need all of the colors in the palette for this page, we will leave the silent mode as is.

+[o-colors](/#TODO) comes  with predefined use cases.
+These use cases are not a valid hex code but they refer to the name of a color within our brand palette.
+This means we'll need to use two mixins to get the right color for our page:

 <pre><code class="o-syntax-highlight--scss">@import 'o-colors/main';

 body {
-	background: oColorsGetPaletteColor('paper');
+	background: oColorsGetPaletteColor(oColorsGetUseCase(page, background)));
 }</code></pre>

 As soon as your build has completed, visit your `index.html` again.
 You should have the pink that is characteristic of the FT as a background color.